 Summary: How to Conduct a Social Media Audit

-Social media marketing has become a key part of any client's business.
-As you land new clients to an agency, conducting a social media audit is key to analyzing the brand's current social presence and growth rates, setting goals for each account, and determining the most impactful tasks you can take to achieve those goals.
+Social media has become a key part of any client's business.
+As you land new clients for your agency, it's not enough to queue up a bunch of posts using your favorite social media management tool.
+Conducting a social media audit is key to analyzing the brand's current social accounts and growth rates, setting goals for each account, and determining the most impactful tasks you can take to achieve those goals.

-By starting off the client relationship with a social media audit, this helps prioritize your internal tasks and creates a framework to measure the success of the campaign.
-With the help of our social media dashboard template, you have all the necessary data visualization widgets to efficiently conduct a social media audit that will set the client relationship up for success.
+Starting off the client relationship with a social media audit helps prioritize your internal tasks and creates a framework to measure the success of the campaign.
+With the help of our social media dashboard template, you have all the necessary data visualization widgets to efficiently conduct a social media audit that will set up your client relationships for success.